Queen's University Belfast

-The Queen's University of Belfast, commonly known as Queen's University Belfast (Ollscoil na Banríona; abbreviated Queen's or QUB), is a public research university in Belfast, Northern Ireland, United Kingdom.
+The Queen's University of Belfast, commonly known as Queen's University Belfast (Ollscoil na Banríona; abbreviated Queen's or QUB), is a public research university in Belfast, Northern Ireland.
 The university received its charter in 1845 as part of the Queen's University of Ireland and opened four years later, together with University of Galway (as Queen's College, Galway) and University College Cork (as Queen's College, Cork).

 Queen's offers approximately 300 academic degree programmes at various levels.
 The current president and vice-chancellor is Ian Greer.
-The annual income of the institution for 2023–24 was £474.2 million, of which £105.2 million was from research grants and contracts, with an expenditure of £345.9 million.
+The annual income of the institution for 2024–25 was £493.8 million, of which £112.4 million was from research grants and contracts, with an expenditure of £511.5 million.

 Queen's is a member of the Russell Group of research-intensive universities, the Association of Commonwealth Universities, the European University Association, Universities UK and Universities Ireland.
 The university is associated with two Nobel laureates and one Turing Award laureate.

 History

 Queen's University Belfast has roots in the Belfast Academical Institution, which was founded in 1810 and which remains as the Royal Belfast Academical Institution.
-The present university was first chartered as "Queen's College, Belfast" when it was associated with the simultaneously founded Queen's College, Cork, and Queen's College, Galway on 30 December 1845 as part of the Queen's University of Ireland – founded to encourage higher education for Catholics and Presbyterians, as a counterpart to Trinity College, Dublin, then an almost exclusively Anglican institution.
-Queen's College, Belfast, opened in 1849.
+The present university was first chartered as "Queen's College, Belfast" when it was associated with the simultaneously founded Queen's College, Cork, and Queen's College, Galway on 30 December 1845 as part of the Queen's University of Ireland – founded to encourage higher education for Catholics and Presbyterians, as a counterpart to Trinity College Dublin, then an almost exclusively Anglican institution.
+The institution's name directly honored the reigning British Monarch, Queen Victoria, in August 1849 by making an official royal visit to the Belfast campus with Prince Albert, where she signed the college's official roll book to commemorate its opening.
+Queen's College, Belfast, officially opened in October that year.
 Its main building, the Lanyon Building, was designed by the English-born architect, Sir Charles Lanyon.

 At its opening, it had 23 professors and 195 students.
 Some early students at Queen's University Belfast took University of London examinations.